Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A Case Study in Minimalist Market Design: Pandemic Medical Resource Allocation

 \subsubsection{Failure to Represent the Desired Ethical Values}

 A priority point system requires that ethical values be mapped to a single linear order.
-However, there are some ethical principles where the claims of patients cannot be represented with a monotonic function.
-One example is group-based policies, such as those related to regions or gender.
-For example, the European Union has proposed balanced participation of women and men in political and public decision making by requiring that at least 40\% of public offices are held by women and at least 40\% are held by men \citep{dittmar:18,rankin:20}.
-For medical rationing, it is possible that a future pandemic is so devastating that it threatens a significant portion of the human race.
-In such a hypothetical crisis, a principle based on survival of the species may suggest a similar constraint.
-A guideline may recommend to allocate at least 40\% of vital resources to female patients and at least 40\% to male patients.
-Clearly, considerations based on group composition cannot be represented with a function that relies only on individual attributes.
-Similarly, a priority point system cannot accommodate a guideline that wishes to allocate resources to disabled citizens in proportion to their representation in society.
+However, some ethical principles involve claims of patients which cannot be represented with a monotonic function.
+One example is group-based policies, such as those related to social justice issues regarding providing access to certain groups of individuals, such as historically socio-economically disadvantaged groups, at proportions equal to or higher than their percentage representation in the population.
+As we will discuss in Section \ref{sec:implementation}, concerns for access for these groups has been an important desired feature of medical resource allocation mechanisms during the Covid-19 pandemic for therapeutics and vaccines.
+This shortcoming of priority systems is exacerbated due to the fact that considerations based on group composition cannot be represented with a single function that relies only on individual attributes.

 When constructing priority points and incorporating multiple ethical values, a priority point system norms or scales different and potentially incommensurable ethical principles into one dimension.
-These challenges are like the usual ones associated with aggregating social alternatives into a single ordering based on multiple inputs -- a situation which involves ``comparing apples to oranges.''
+These challenges are like the usual ones associated with aggregating social alternatives into a single ordering based on multiple inputs -- a situation that involves ``comparing apples to oranges.''
 The debate on how rationing guidelines should compare claims of children versus adults illustrates this issue.
-Massachusetts guidelines state that indicators that feed into scores for adults are not reliable for children \citep{mass:20}.
+Initial Massachusetts guidelines state that indicators that feed into scores for adults are not reliable for children \citep{mass:20}.
 They explain that ``scoring systems that are meaningful for adult critical care patients do not apply to pediatric patients or newborns.''
 As a result, the Massachusetts guidelines use a different scoring system for children.
 However, their point system then uses a single priority point system to evaluate all patients together.
 This decision ends up comparing the point scores of children with those of adults.